oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 In the first year of SMLL softball, 2023, we used age-based divisions to align with nearby fastpitch youth leagues that use softball's more conventional 2-year groupings.
-We expanding each division in 2024 to create larger Minor and Major divisions and facilitate a strong Junior team.
+We expanded each division in 2024 to create larger Minor and Major divisions and facilitate a strong Junior team.
+We returned to 2-year groups in 2024.

 ### 2025